-ASO marketing (App Store Optimization) is a key strategy for increasing the organic visibility for a mobile app on the App Store and Google Play Store.
+ASO (App Store Optimization) marketing is a key strategy for increasing the organic visibility for a mobile app on the App Store and Google Play Store.
 Users gained through organic search on the app stores typically demonstrate the most engagement.
 In order to best acquire users, proper App Store Optimization marketing requires a cohesive funnel incorporating optimized metadata and creative assets, built using accurate data sets.

 Users searching the stores actively enter search terms to discover and install specific types of apps.
 This means they are more invested in finding an app to use than users who discover via suggested lists, category rankings, or other channels.

-Not only are these users more actively engaged in finding specific types of apps, but search is the channel where most apps are found.
+Not only are these users more actively engaged in finding specific types of apps, but the search is the channel where most apps are found.
 About 70% of app discovery happens in searches, making it a vital channel for user acquisition.
-Developers looking to increase their overall user base and bring in high quality users need to ensure their organic search visibility and factors that contribute to conversion from this channel are strong.
+Developers looking to increase their overall user base and bring in high-quality users need to ensure their organic search visibility and factors that contribute to conversion from this channel are strong.

 By improving the organic funnel, developers can ensure they’re bringing in the best possible users for their app.

 If you want to optimize an app listing to improve organic search traffic, the first step is optimizing your metadata.
 The algorithms for both the App Store and Google Play use the metadata for an app to determine what searches it will appear in.
 This means that optimizing your metadata will tie your app listing to the keywords that are most relevant to your audience and that users are frequently searching for.
 Each new, relevant keyword increases the chances of users finding a type of app like yours in search.

 How well an app ranks for its keywords can be improved based on the click-through rate (CTR) at the keyword level.
 If enough users click on an app they find in search v.s. competing apps, that app will index higher in search results due to having more clicks.